By Ashrafuddin Pirzada

-A detailed document shared with The News on Wednesday said that a total of 160 violent incidents including106 terrorism attacks and 54 counter-terrorism incidents were recorded during the year of 2019.
+A detailed document shared with Fata voice news agency on Wednesday said that a total of 160 violent incidents including106 terrorism attacks and 54 counter-terrorism incidents were recorded during the year 2019.
 It said that 264 including127 terrorism and 137 counter-terrorism incidents happened in 2018.

 The research report showed that a decline of 16 percent in terrorism incidents while 82 percent in counter-terrorism incidents in 2019 witnessed in 2019.

 It further said that a total of 54 terrorist attacks were carried out on the security forces while in 48 attacks civilians were targeted.
 Four terrorist attacks targeted members of a civil militia or Amn Lashkar.

 The FRC report said that 171 persons were killed while 110 others suffered injuries in violent incidents of both terrorist and anti-terrorists incidents in Tribal districts and Khyber Pakhtunkhwa.

 The report said 54 security forces personnel were killed while 107 others Injured in 2019.
 It claimed a reduction of 24 percent of attacks compared to the last year.